NextronSystems/thor-manual/output/scan-output.rst

    * - S-Rooa61RfuuM
    * - S-0vRKu-1\_p7A

-You can override the scan ID with ``-scan-id myscanid`` to assign the logs of multiple scan runs to a single logical scan, for example when different partitions of a system are scanned separately in the lab but should appear as a single scan in Analysis Cockpit or a SIEM.
+You can override the scan ID with ``--scan-id myscanid`` to assign the logs of multiple scan runs to a single logical scan, for example when different partitions of a system are scanned separately in the lab but should appear as a single scan in Analysis Cockpit or a SIEM.